RockoSx/dcmd/README.md

 # dcmd
-DCMD is a command handler for discord-connector that gives you more control in your commands.
+DCMD is a command handler for discord-connector, similar to ZCMD this handler gives you more control in your commands.

 Special thanks to: <br>
  maddinat0r - Author of discord-connector https://github.com/maddinat0r/samp-discord-connector<br>